TeachBooks/Sandbox/book/intro.md

 (intro)=
-# Welcome to the Template Book
+# Welcome to the Sandbox book

 _Write book intro here.
 This is the first page the student will see when opening the url._

-This book can be used to fork other books.
-It includes all software developed by the CEG interactive books initiative and make it easier to keep various software in those other books up to date.
+Here we mess around with stuff

 ---